-RA is the result of your immune system misfiring and the resulting inflammation can affect various parts of your body.
-Even your eyes are susceptible to this inflammation.
+RA is the result of your immune system misfiring.
+The resulting inflammation can affect various parts of your body, including your eyes.

 The most common eye complaint for people with RA is dryness.
 The medical term for this is keratoconjunctivitis sicca.
-It occurs in 15 to 25 percent of RA patients, according to AAFP.
-This condition results from abnormalities in the tear ducts because of the actions of the immune system.
+Inflammation from RA causes abnormalities in the tear glands (lacrimal), significantly reducing fluid secretion.

-The symptoms associated with dry eyes are more common in the later part of the day, when tears from the tear duct have dried up and evaporated.
+The symptoms associated with dry eyes are more common in the later part of the day, when tears from the tear gland (systemic) have dried up and evaporated.
 Other symptoms of this condition include: